 A party charged with dissipating marital assets is obliged to establish how those funds were spent.
 By clear and specific evidence.
 General and vague statements that the funds were spent on marital expenses or to pay bills is not enough to avoid a finding of dissipation.

-Wife claimed his gambling was dissipation of their assets.
+Their wife claimed his gambling was a dissipation of their assets.
 Husband’s testimony at trial shows the checks written to the casinos did not represent losses.
 They served to establish credit with the casinos.
-The credit would provide complimentary lodging, food, beverages and shows for Husband and/or clients he was entertaining.
+The credit would provide complimentary lodging, food, beverages, and shows for the Husband and/or clients he was entertaining.
 The trial court found dissipation.
 Husband appealed.

 Husband had argued that the court erred in finding dissipation as a matter of law.
 Since his casino patronage was merely a continuation of the pattern established before the breakdown of the marriage.